Pistonite/txtpp/README.md

 - `run` - Run a command and include the output of the command.
 - `temp` - Store text into a temporary file next to the input file.
 - `tag` - Hold the output of the next directive until a tag is seen, and replace the tag with the output.
+- `write` - Write content to the output file.
+Can be used for escaping directives.

 # Directives
 ## Syntax